 I am so glad we bought our Traeger 3 years ago because it has been so fun to be able to cook all my favorite Texas BBQ food at home!

-Want to learn how to make your own pulled pork?
+Want to learn how to make the best pulled pork?
 Read on!

 Before you begin preparing your smoked pork shoulder on a Traeger, you’ll need to make sure you have some of the required equipment.
-If you aren’t new to smoking, none of this should be new to you.
+If you aren’t new to smoking, you probably already have these items.

-In order to smoke a pork butt, you need a few things:
+In order to smoke a pork shoulder, you need a few things:

-- Pellet Smoker or Pellet Grill, such as a Traeger – to cook the pork butt.
+- Pellet Smoker or Pellet Grill, such as a Traeger – to cook the smoked pulled pork recipe.

 - Wood Pellets

 - Pork – you can choose a bone in or a boneless pork shoulder with the shoulder blade removed or a pork butt (also called Boston Butt).

 - Dry Rub – your favorite spice rub for pork, or try my dry rub recipe: Homemade Southwestern Pork Rub